-Seahawks return to practice field Friday hoping NFL will help make substantive change on social justice issues
+Seahawks safety Quandre Diggs wants the NFL to do more for racial justice: ‘Let’s put some action into the words’

 “Yeah for sure,” Wilson said.
 “I think just witnessing what happened to Jacob and everything else and all the things that have added up to this, it’s devastating.”

-Asked if he thinks the Seahawks could consider not playing this season, Diggs referenced what coach Pete Carroll had said on Wednesday that “anything’s possible.
+Asked if he thinks the Seahawks could consider not playing this season, Diggs referenced what coach Pete Carroll had said on Wednesday that “anything’s possible.”

 “As Pete has said it, this is the protest year,” Diggs said.
 “So anything that we come together collectively as a team, then we’ll figure that out.
-But until then that will be kept in house.
-I mean that’s not something that we’ll go around just telling people — that’s beside the point.
+But until then, that will be kept in-house.
+I mean, that’s not something that we’ll go around just telling people — that’s beside the point.
 The point is to shed light on what’s going on in the world and that’s our main thing.
 It’s not trying to get attention for ourselves and try to bring attention for us to make us look popular or something like that.
 That’s not what it is.
 It’s to shed light for the people that have been in the crossfire of these policemen.”

 Diggs emphasized that players want to see substantive action from the NFL as he feels has begun to happen in the NBA, which announced Friday that team-owned arenas will be used for voting this year.